feluelle/feluelle.github.io/about.md

 I love creating things, solving puzzles, thinking about code and what can be improved.
 Open Source is what I like doing the most.
 I want to build things that people enjoy working with.

-I am an active Contributor of the [Apache Airflow](https://github.com/apache/airflow) project.
+I am an ASF Member and [Apache Airflow](https://github.com/apache/airflow) Committer.